pkhuong/csm/README.md

 --------

 CSM is sample-efficient, but only works for questions we can recast as Binomial tests.
+That being said, many questions do fit that mold; the C implementation shows how to construct confidence sequences for quantiles on top of the CSM.
 [Martingale-CS](https://github.com/pkhuong/martingale-cs) can help
-with comparing continuous point statistics like averages, or quantiles, but may need a lot more data points.
+with comparing continuous point statistics like averages, but tends to need a lot more data points.
 [one-sided-KS](https://github.com/pkhuong/one-sided-ks) only helps
-compare full distributions, but may be more efficient than `Martingale-CS`.
+compare full distributions, but may be more sample efficient than `Martingale-CS`.